 ITIL, a professionally recognized certification scheme, provides comprehensive, practical and proven guidance for establishing a service management system, providing a common glossary of terms for businesses using IT enabled services.

-ITIL advocates that IT services are aligned to the needs of the business and support its core processes.
-It provides guidance to organizations and individuals on how to use IT as a tool to facilitate business change, transformation and growth.
+The ITIL approach provides guidance to organizations and individuals on how to use IT as a tool to facilitate business change, transformation and growth.
+ITIL advocates that IT and digital services are aligned to the needs of the business and support its core objectives and goals.

 ITIL has been adopted by thousands of organizations worldwide, including NASA, Microsoft and HSBC.

-Read our case studies with The Walt Disney Company and Müller Dairy to find out how they used the ITIL framework to make improvements to their businesses and see our case studies and white papers section for more examples of companies who have used ITIL to achieve business benefits.
+Read our case studies with Spotify and the US Department of the Interior to find out how they used the ITIL framework to make improvements to their organizations and see our case studies and white papers section for more examples of companies who have used ITIL to achieve business benefits.